ryuan19/SkillSyncer/README.md

 What I aim to do for next sprint: Demo day!
 Aim to present it to people with good feedback.

 2. Arvind Saligrama
-What I did:
+What I did: I scrapped zero-centering.
+I also switched from Instructor Embeddings to OpenAI's third generation embedding model.
+I implemented an algorithm to intelligly chunk resumes into experiences and integrated this with our app.
+For our emebdding filter, I implemented a novel similarity metric that only considers the top two relevant employee experiences.
+I rewrote our final LLM reasoning layer that decides between shortlisted candidates.
+We now incorporate all the text within a resume.
-What I aim to do for next sprint:
+What I aim to do for next sprint: Write slides for demo day and give a great pitch.

 3. Roy Yuan
 What I did: